 Best electric car deals

-Think an electric, hybrid or plug-in hybrid car is an expensive investment?
+Think an electric, hybrid or plug-in hybrid car will be expensive to buy?
 Think again.
 If you do your research, there are some great deals to be had on new, nearly-new and pre-registered models.

 Scroll down to read about the best electric car deals...

-Renault is running a promotion called 'Electrify July' across its electric range, offering an additional manufacturer contribution of up to £1,000 on models, bought outright or on finance, until 31 July.
+Renault is a £1,000 'switch incentive' across its electrified range, offering an additional manufacturer contribution of up to £1,000 on models, bought outright or on finance, until 30 September 2020.